ellelang/LRs/writings/JuneCasagrande/Sentences.md

 ## 11. The writing was ignored by the reader: Passives

+There are two myths about passives that we need to debunk right away:
+1. Passive structure is bad.
+2. Passive structure is any action-impaired sentence that uses an -ing or -ed verb with a form of to be (like is or was).

+Caveats about passives have been overstated and distorted.
+Yes, passives can be awful.
+Yes, they’re a serious problem for some novice writers.
+Yes, you need to be on the lookout for them.
+But this doesn’t mean passives are always bad.
+They’re quite useful when used wisely—indispensable, even.
+So here’s how you should look at them.
+It will probably sound familiar: passive voice is a powerful tool in the hands of a skilled writer, but it’s **brain-numbing poison** in the hands of an unskilled writer.
+So you should understand the concept and use the passive only by choice.
+Learn to recognize passive sentences so you can consider whether they would be better in the active voice.

+Luckily, the concept is easy to master.
+Here’s the best way to understand passive voice: it occurs when the object of an action is made the grammatical subject of a sentence.
+(Technically, it’s more precise to say that the passive occurs when the object of a transitive verb is made the subject of a sentence.
+But if that makes your eyes glaze over, stick with the first definition.)
+Compare these two sentences:

+- Ned made the coffee.
+  The coffee was made by Ned.

+In the first example, we have someone performing an action, followed by the action itself, followed by the thing being acted upon: subject + verb object.
+In the second example, the thing being acted upon, the object, is made the subject of our sentence.
+That’s passive structure.

+Anytime you want to downplay the doer of an action, use the passives.
+Passives come pretty naturally, even to people who have no idea what a participle is.
+So don’t worry about the mechanics.
+Just start recognizing passive sentences and considering whether they would be better in active form.
+The answer can be subjective. **But the passives that writing pros consider bad are the ones that squelch interesting action.**

+- Tim was shot by Barbara is anemic compared to
+- Barbara shot Tim.

+The latter has a sense of immediacy and power.
+Passive forms dilute that power.
+In our active form, the action is the verb.
+In passive form, the verb emphasizes being more than doing.
+That’s what people mean when they say that passives are bad.
+Yes, their point is overstated, but there’s a big lump of truth at its center.
+Passives often stink:

+- After he had been flown to Chicago and had been checked into his hotel room, he was called on the phone by his boss.

+Sometimes, the best way to fix bad passives is to restructure the
+passage:

+- His company flew him to Chicago.
+After he arrived and checked into his hotel room, his boss called.

 ## 12. You will have been conjugating: Others matters of Tense

 ## 13. The being and the doing are the killing of your writing